kagan94/Zleek/README.md

 Image / input

-Step 3.
-Suggestions
-We will use Zalando API to propose products to the person.
+For suggestions, we will use Zalando API to propose related products to the person.